IMDEANetworksWNG/UbiLocate/README.md

 ## Extracting the path parameters by MATLAB

-We make public the algorithm for estimating the path parameters.
+We make public the algorithm for estimating the path parameters, Decompose.
 This algorithm corresponds to the one explained in Section 2.2 Angle estimation.
-There is an example.
-Execute UbiLocate/matlab_scripts/Extract_Path_Parameters/Handle_Decompose_2D.m
+There are two example in UbiLocate/matlab_scripts/Extract_Path_Parameters/.

+1) Handle_Decompose_2D: It decomposes the channel in 5 paths and extracts the parameters (AoA and path lenght)
+2) Handle_Decompose_3D: It decomposes the channel in 5 paths and extracts the parameters (AoA, AoD and path lenght)

 ## Extracting ToF